matthewshan/edu-102-dotnet-code/exercises/testing-code/README.md

 Since the test runs the Activity, which in turn calls the microservice to do the translation, you'll begin by starting that.

-1. Open a new terminal and run `dotnet run --project ./exercises/testing-code/practice/Web/Web.csproj`
+1. Open a new terminal and run:

-2. Run the `dotnet test ./exercises/testing-code/practice/Tests/Tests.csproj` command to execute the provided test
+`cd exercises/testing-code/practice/Web`
+cd exercises/testing-code/solution/Web

+and
+`dotnet run`

+2. Open another terminal and run the test:
+`cd exercises/testing-code/practice/Tests`
+and
+`dotnet test`

+cd exercises/testing-code/solution/Tests

 ## Part B: Write and Run Another Test for the Activity